Use this page to select a Python interpreter for each of the projects opened in the same window.

 |Projects||This pane displays the list of projects, opened in the same window.
 The first project in the list is the primary project.|

-The interpreters in the list are configured using the button, as described in the section Configuring Available Python Interpreters.
+The interpreters in the list are configured using the button.

 This field shows read-only mappings between the desired local path and the corresponding remote path.
 PyCharm allows configuring paths by clicking next to the field.
 In the dialog box that opens, click or buttons to change the path mappings as desired.

 |Click this button to reveal the list of available types of interpreters: |

 From the list, choose the one to be added: